|Nutrition Facts (per serving)|

 Freeze in zip-close bags for up to 2 months.
 Defrost the muffins as needed either in a low oven (325 F) for 15 minutes or so, or thaw overnight in the fridge briefly reheat in the microwave.

 Muffins that are stale after a couple of days are especially good split in half, toasted in a hot cast iron pan, and slathered with butter or honey.

 These muffins can be jazzed up in so many ways.
 Try folding one of these additions into the batter before portioning it into the muffin cups.
 If adding fruit, line the tins with muffin liners.

 - Fresh fruit such as blueberries, diced apple, or banana

 - Vegan chocolate chips

-- Dried fruit such as cranberries, raisins, blueberries or coconut flakes
+- Dried cranberries, raisins, blueberries, or coconut flakes

 - Lemon zest and 2 tablespoons of lemon juice

-- Sunflower seeds, toasted pepitas, toasted walnuts, or chopped almonds
+- Sunflower seeds, pumpkin seeds, toasted walnuts, or chopped almonds